deepaksood619/deepaksood619.github.io/docs/psychology/parenting.md

 - **Homeschooling / Home School / Homeschool**
   - Khan academy
   - <https://primer.com>
+  - day wise curriculum for kids for 0 - 18 years
 - **Thoughts**
   - I want to raise my children in UK or US (good child care programs, that develops childs brain) or parents live with me
   - 1st 3 years of the child's brain development is most important